Principal bundles under reductive groups: Gauge groups

-It is functorial in $J$.
-By Proposition~\ref{p:sectexist}, the above conditions on $H$ and $J$ are satisfied in particular when $X$ is geometrically $H$\nd connected and $J$ is a $K$\nd group for some transitive affine groupoid $K$ over $H$ such that $H$ is $K$\nd finite.
+By Proposition~\ref{p:sectexist}, the above conditions on $H$ and $J$ are satisfied in particular when $X$ is geometrically $H$\nd connected and $J$ is a $K$\nd group of finite type for some transitive affine groupoid $K$ over $H$ such that $H$ is $K$\nd finite.
+In this case $H^0_H(X,\sO_X)$ is a finite local $k$\nd algebra with residue field $k$.

-Let $V$ be a faithful representation of a $k$\nd group $M$ of finite type.
-If we identify the Lie algebra $\mathfrak{m}$ of $M$ with its image in $\End_k(V)$, then the trace on $\End_k(V)$ defines a symmetric pairing

-on $\mathfrak{m}$.
-When $\mathfrak{m}$ is equipped with the adjoint action of $M$, this pairing is a homomorphism of $M$\nd modules.
-Its kernel is the Lie algebra of $R_uM$.